Skip to main content

 • Leave PDF Font Name empty (not <Default>)

-This works around issues where the server might fall back to default settings without Unicode support.
+This workaround addresses cases where the server falls back to default settings without Unicode support.

 Further Reading